Fomonyuytar-Joseph/Fomonyuytar-Joseph/README.md

-### Hi there 👋
+### Hi there ,My name is Fomonyuytar Joseph 👋

 # 💫 About Me:
-My name is Fomoyuyatar Joseph am a software Enginnering student<br>Aspiring to be a Full Stack Javascript developer<br>I'm currently learning React ,Node,Express and Mongo Db
+I am a software Enginnering student<br>Aspiring to be a Full Stack Javascript developer<br>I'm currently learning React ,Node,Express and Mongo Db

 ## 🌐 Socials: